JordanRL/Fermat/docs/getting-started/using-factories.md

 ### Available Factory Methods

 The following factory methods are available on the `Numbers` class.

-!!! signature "Numbers::make(string $type, mixed $value, ?int $scale = null, int $base = 10)"
-    $type
-    :   The type of **SimpleNumberInterface** implementation to create

-    $value
-    :   The value to create the instance with

-    $scale
-    :   The maximum number of digits after the decimal that the instance can have

-    $base
-    :   The base of the instance created

-    return
-    :   An instance of the specified **$type** created with the provided arguments as parameters
+For full signature descriptions, please see the Source Reference section for the [Numbers](../roster/latest/Fermat Core/Numbers.md) class.

+!!! signature "Numbers::make()"

 This factory method returns an instance of `DecimalInterface` or `FractionInterface`, depending on the `$type` given and the `$value` provided.